freebsd/freebsd-quarterly/2018q4/graphics.md

 The DRM drivers themselves are named `graphics/drm-current-kmod` and `graphics/drm-fbsd12.0-kmod` for CURRENT and 12.0 respectively, both of which have been updated to use the 4.16 Linux Kernel source.
 For FreeBSD 11.2 we have `graphics/drm-fbsd11.2-kmod` which uses the 4.11 Linux Kernel source.
 Finally, we created `graphics/drm-legacy-kmod`, which works on FreeBSD 12.0 and CURRENT.
-This is a copy of the legacy drivers which previously existed in base.
+This is a copy of the legacy drivers from the FreeBSD base system.
-This has allowed us to remove the drm2 code from CURRENT, we are planning on performing the removal of this code in early February.
+This work will make it possible for us to remove the drm2 code from CURRENT, something we are planning to do in early February.
 A remnant of the drm2 code will remain in the base after this due to an unresolved dependency for arm TEGRA.
 Plans for its migration are expected to be finalized in first quarter in 2019.